0-mostafa-rezaee-0/Batch_LLM_Inference_with_Ray_Data_LLM/README.md

 docker exec -it ray-jupyter python /app/scripts/ray_data_llm_haiku_example.py
 ```

+#### Note on Temporary Files

+When you run Ray, it creates a `tmp` directory at the project root to store session information, logs, and runtime resources.
+This directory:
+- Contains temporary data that is regenerated each time Ray runs
+- Is excluded from version control via .gitignore
+- May grow in size during long-running operations
+- Can be safely deleted when Ray is not running if you need to free up disk space

 ### Data Processing

 The examples in this repository demonstrate how to process various types of textual data: